 - Install the alignment jig also known as the Alignment fixture to shaft B and attach the dial indicator to the jig as illustrated in Fig. 1.

 - Turn Shaft B Once to check for normal contact between the dial indicator on Shaft A.

-- Slowly turn shaft B and take four readings at every 90 degree (Refer example 1 in Fig. 2)
+- Slowly turn shaft B and take four readings at every 90 degrees (Refer to example 1 in Fig. 2)

-- Slowly turn Shaft B and take four readings at every 90 degree.
-Please bear in mind that the indicator reading at each 180-degree position on Shaft A (point 4) are important for correcting runout of the coupling.
+- Slowly turn Shaft B and take four readings every 90 degrees.
+Please bear in mind that the indicator reading at each 180-degree position on Shaft A (point 4) is important for correcting the runout of the coupling.

-If the readings are such as those as shown on Fig. 2 last image, the alignment of Shaft A and of Shaft B is the arithmetical mean of each of the two corresponding figures.
+If the readings are such as those shown in Fig. 2 last image, the alignment of Shaft A and of Shaft B is the arithmetical mean of each of the two corresponding figures.

 The alignment jig used for this must be free of any deflection to minimize measurement errors.

 Depict the position of the rotor, the driver supports, and driven equipment such as the steam turbine, and the compressor in a reduced scale on graph paper and plot measurements on it.
 By this graph, one can easily find the present position of each rotor and the thickness of the shims to be used for adjustment.
 (Refer to fig. 3)

 - The final alignment before connecting the process gas piping shall be carried out in accordance with the cold alignment map issued by the vendor.

 - If an unallowable misalignment exceeding the cold alignment map limitation is observed, correction shall be made by adding or removing the shims beneath the compressor leg supports.